xcapri/subdosec/README.md

   -pe                   Print Error: When there are problems detecting your target -ins                  Prepar node & start server
   -pf PF                Private Fingerprint: uses your local fingerprint.
-Example: -pf /path/to/tko.json -lf LF                Fingerprint lock: to focus on one or multiple fingerprints. (-lf github.io,surge.sh) and leave this arg to scan
+Example: -pf /path/to/tko.json -subfng SUBFNG        Submit fingerprint: submit local fingerprint to admin.
+Example: -subfng localfinger.json -lf LF                Fingerprint lock: to focus on one or multiple fingerprints. (-lf github.io,surge.sh) and leave this arg to scan all fingerprints
-                        all fingerprints
   -sfid                 To view all available fingerprint ids.
   -ks                   To shut down the server node if you want to not use subdosec for a long time.
   -o O                  Save result locally to the specified path.
 Example: -o /path/to/dir -su                   Skip undetect will not stored to server (https://subdosec.vulnshot.com/result/undetected) -lu LU                Undetec stored localy to the specified path.
-Example: -lu /path/to/dir -uf                   Update Fingerprint
+Example: -lu /path/to/dir -lm                   Local Mode: Save vuln and undetect to default inside tools directory (auto -su) -uf                   Update Fingerprint
   -unai UNAI            Analyze undetected subdomains using AI.
 Example: -unai /path/to/undetect.json -v, --verbose         Show progress count (e.g. [1/10])